• Home

 5. Feed Your Soul

 Our body is not all there is to us.
 Find something that can nourish your soul too.
 Let yourself discover what stirs you in the innermost parts of your heart.
-It can be in simple things around you, like the smell of coffee in the morning or the sound of the rain, the cuddle of your pets, or spiritual encounters; tap on them and allow peace to flow.
+It can be in simple things around you, like the smell of coffee in the morning, the sound of the rain, the cuddle of your pets or emotional support animal, or spiritual encounters; tap on them and allow peace to flow.

 Your limitations do not define your purpose, but what you do despite the difficulties can give you a whole new meaning in life.